Fall Semester Billing

 Student Employment: 5%

 Merit Scholarship Opportunities

-In 2015-2016, over forty percent of U.S. first-year students received merit-based scholarships from Macalester.
-Merit scholarship awards range from $8,000 to $72,000 over four years.
+In 2016-2017, over fifty percent of U.S. first-year students received merit-based scholarships from Macalester.
+Merit scholarship awards range from $8,000 to $80,000 over four years.
 More information about Macalester's Merit Scholarships.

 The resources your family needs to learn about and apply for financial aid at Macalester are on this site.
 If you have any additional questions or are unable to find the information you are looking for, please feel free to contact us.